 What is the role of the government in a startup?

 The ministry of Human Resource Development and the Department of Science and Technology have partnered up to create and set up over 75 Startup supports centers in the National Institutes of Technology, along with Indian Institutes of Information Technology, the National Institutes of Pharmaceutical Education and Research and the Indian Institutes of Science Education and Research the top institutes in India.

 Softbank, situated in Japan, has invested a total of US$2 billion into Indian startups along with a pledge to invest a further investment of US$10 billion.
-Oracle has also set-up nine incubation centres in nine states of India Bengaluru, Chennai, Gurugram, Hyderabad, Mumbai, Noida, Pune, Trivandrum and Vijayawada.
+Oracle has also set-up nine incubation centers in nine states of India Bengaluru, Chennai, Gurugram, Hyderabad, Mumbai, Noida, Pune, Trivandrum, and Vijayawada.